 Prep work accomplished – You’ve already gone out into your yard and picked up anything that might be run over by your lawn mower that isn’t grass or weed related.
 You’ve dragged it out from that nice hidden place that you have for keeping it out of sight and out of mind – which was not really an easy task!
-It’s simple – you just want to cut the grass and put the lawn mower away and already you’ve started breaking into a sweat and you haven’t even turned the dang thing on yet!
+It’s simple – you just want to cut the grass and put the lawn mower away and already you’ve started breaking into a sweat and you haven’t even started the dang thing!

 Now, I’ve both seen and personally experienced this next step.

 You’ve checked the oil and gas.
 You reach down and give it a pull.
 You guessed it.
 It won’t start!
 You pull the rope….it tries….you think it’s starting.
 You pull again…..There it goes …….
 Chugging sounds of life………..hurray…………..uh-oh………not so much.
 It dies, as if it were ever REALLY running.

 Ok.
 You say that you don’t need to pull a cord anymore because you’re one of the lucky ones with an electric start button – so hopefully you remembered to put it on the charger the day before.
 I think it’s just as frustrating to go thru all of the above steps to find yourself standing in your front yard all geared up for the job at hand.
 Now picture this ….got the hat on, the grass cutting shoes, maybe ear buds cranked up.
 You got it covered.
 We’re going to get this thing done!

 Turn the key and you hear the battery spin until it slowly dies.
 Now maybe you didn’t have to sweat like your neighbor pulling that cord, but you’re still stuck with a mower that won’t start.
 What do you do?

 The same thing as always……….pull it somewhere else (preferably in a shady spot) and start tinkering with it.